Minar0/The-Night-Market--DnD5e-Market-Generator/README.md

-Ever wanted to generate a large market of shopkeepers with a single button press?
+Ever wanted to generate a large market of merchants with a single button press?
 Try visiting The Night Market (TNM)

 Simply clone the repo, and open index.html in any web browser.
 (Hopefully.
 I've never actually tested it outside Firefox)